ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 "Borrowed" SSN (happens in simulation NOT noise functions)
 #.
 Omissions

+   a.
+Do not respond (targeted omission)
+   b.
+Omit a row (simple omission)
 #.
 Duplications

+   a.
+Guardian-based dupilcation
 #.
 Missing Data
 #.
 Incorrect Selection
 #.
 Copy from Within Household